-The effects of 'day of year' and 'distance between vessels and centroids' were expressed as polynomials whenever necessary, as determined by visual examination of the data and preliminary modelling.
-All polynomial terms were modelled as orthogonal, rather than raw polynomials, to assist with numerical stability; hence, the coefficients reported for polynomial model effects are not directly interpretable.
-The list of fixed effects and their degrees of freedom are provided in the results of each component for transparency.
-All continuous variables were standardized by subtracting the mean and dividing by the standard deviation of the variable.
+The effect of "day of year" was expressed as an orthogonal polynomial, rather than raw polynomial, to assist with numerical stability; hence, the coefficients reported for polynomial model effects are not directly interpretable.
+The list of fixed effects and their degrees of freedom are provided in the results for transparency.

-The selected modelling framework was a zero-inflated mixed effect negative binomial model with a random effect of day (where each sampling day within the eight-year period had a unique value) and a spatial autocorrelation within each sampling day.
-The spatial autocorrelation approach used the built-in spatial autocorrelation structure provided by the glmmTMB package (Brooks et al. 2017), which used substratum centroid UTM positions to estimate the spatial autocorrelation between data points.
-The zero-inflation portion of the model was modelled to depend on stratum, substratum, sampling year, and Beaufort level, thus reflecting the unequal distribution of zero counts of narwhal between different categories of these variables.
+The selected modelling framework was a zero-inflated mixed effect negative binomial model with a random effect of substratum (as a categorical variable), which accounted for the repeated measures nature of the data, where each substratum was sampled repeatedly over time.
+Spatial effects within the SSA were accounted by using the cubic spline predictors of the easting and northing coordinates and their interaction.
+The zero-inflation portion of the model was modelled to depend on the splines of substratum easting and northing and their interaction, a polynomial of day of year, and Beaufort level, thus reflecting the unequal distribution of zero counts of narwhal across these variables.

-The selected analytical approach allowed for analysis of count data with a high occurrence of zeroes, while accounting for differences in sampling areas (i.e., areas of substrata) and specifying an explicit spatial autocorrelation - i.e., accounting for the fact that narwhal were not randomly distributed and that numbers of narwhal in adjacent substrata were likely more similar than numbers of narwhal in spatially segregated substrata.
-The model was used for inference of statistical significance based on P values of effects.
-Variable significance was assessed using type II P values (Langsrud 2003).
+The selected analytical approach allowed for analysis of count data with a high occurrence of zeroes, while accounting for differences in sampling areas (i.e., areas of substrata) and specifying an explicit spatial relationship - i.e., accounting for the mean spatial trend in narwhal density across the SSA.
+The model was used for inference of statistical significance based on P-values of effects and the estimated effect sizes.
+Variable significance was assessed using Type II P-values (Langsrud 2003).
 Type III P values, which are commonly used in statistical analysis, allow for testing the statistical significance of main effects in the presence of significant interactions.
-However, when the interactions are significant, the effect sizes associated with the effects are of more interest than the P values of the main effects (e.g., Matthews and Altman 1996).
-In contrast, when the interactions are not significant, the type II tests have more power than type III tests (Lewsey et al. 2001).
-That is, a model with type II P values provides a more powerful test for main effects in the absence of a significant interaction, and no loss of information in the presence of a significant interaction, since the P values of the main effects are of no interest.
-In addition to testing of model effects using Type II P values, model coefficients were also reported (using treatment contrasts), which allows assessment of each slope relative to the intercept.
+However, when the interactions are significant, the effect sizes associated with the effects are of more interest than the P-values of the main effects (e.g., Matthews and Altman 1996).
+In contrast, when the interactions are not significant, the Type II tests have more power than Type III tests (Lewsey et al. 2001).
+That is, a model with Type II P-values provides a more powerful test for main effects in the absence of a significant interaction, and no loss of information in the presence of a significant interaction, since the P-values of the main effects are of no interest.

-For effects that were found to be statistically significant, population-level model predictions (i.e., model prediction for a typical survey day) were plotted against observed data to visualize the estimated relationships between narwhal counts and the various explanatory variables.
+For effects that were statistically significant, population-level model predictions (i.e., model prediction for a typical substratum) were plotted against observed data to visualize the estimated relationships between narwhal counts and the various explanatory variables.
 Since the model contained multiple predictor variables, the visualization of predictions relative to specific variables of interest required setting the other predictor variables to a constant value.
 These predictor values were selected based on observed numbers of narwhal (so that narwhal counts were close to the overall mean of narwhal/substratum values), frequency of occurrence (e.g., the majority of the data were collected in the absence of vessels or shooting events), or, when possible, their average values.
-The following predictor values were used to visualize model predictions: stratum F, substratum 2, Beaufort level of 2, survey year 2017, day of year '227' (15 August), tide level 'flood', and glare value 'N'.

-If significant effects of distance from vessel were found, multiple comparisons (with Dunnett-adjusted P values) were performed to estimate at what distance the estimated response values became significantly different from values predicted when no vessels were present within 5 km.
+The following predictor values were used to visualize model predictions: mean substratum easting and northing, Beaufort level of 2, survey year 2017, mean day of year (15 August), tide level "flood", and glare value "N".
+If significant effects of distance from vessel were found, multiple comparisons (with Dunnett-adjusted P-values) were performed to estimate at what distance the estimated response values became significantly different from values predicted when no vessels were present within 5 km.
 All comparisons were made using the package emmeans (Lenth 2020) in R v.
-4.2.2 (R 2022).
+4.3.1 (R 2023).